Travel Guide

 1. What is famous in Himachal Pradesh for shopping?

 Shopping in Himachal Pradesh is a heaven for everyone.
-But himachal pradesh famous dress and handicrafts like Kullu shawls, Tibetan carpets, pickles, Himachali topi, waistcoat, hand woven woolen sweaters, caps, socks are famous for shopping.
+But Himachal Pradesh’s famous dresses and handicrafts like Kullu shawls, Tibetan carpets, pickles, Himachali topi, waistcoats, hand-woven woollen sweaters, caps, and socks are famous for shopping.

 2. What is the fabric of Himachal Pradesh?

-Famous fabrics in Himachal Pradesh are like thapada, Chamba rumal and hand woven woolen clothes made from wool and skin of goat and sheep.
+Famous fabrics in Himachal Pradesh are like thapada, Chamba rumal and hand-woven woollen clothes made from wool and goat and sheep skin.

-3. What is the common dress of people of Himachal Pradesh?
+3. What is the common dress of the people of Himachal Pradesh?

-People of Himachal Pradesh casually wear salwar-suits for women and kurta, pajama, pants and shirts for men which are usually accompanied with woolen waistcoat and headgear like Himachali topi and dhattu.
+People of Himachal Pradesh casually wear salwar suits for women and kurtas, pyjamas, pants and shirts for men which are usually accompanied by woollen waistcoats and headgear like Himachali topi and dhattu.

 4. Which type of clothes to wear in Manali?